vbnguyen165/Ted-Talks-Database/README.md

 ![](tedtalk_diagram.jpg)

 ## HTML Webpages
 **tedtalk_html.py** presents information from the database as a web page using an HTML template.
-There is also an option to add reviews for each Ted Talks.
+There is also an option to add reviews for each Ted Talk.

 ## REST API
 - **tedtalk_api.py** provide an API for accessing and modifying the data in Ted Talk Database.